 Activities and Amenities

 WARNING, ROADS CLOSED FOR SUMMER: A major road construction project is taking place this summer in the Sylvania perimeter area.
 Closing the roads to public use is necessary for public safety and will also facilitate the completion of construction activities so that the period of closure can be kept to a minimum.
 The Road System to Crooked Lake boat landing, Clark Lake boat landing, and the Clark Lake Campground and Day-Use Area will be under construction throughout the entire summer camping season.
 The road to Clark Lake will be closed until further notice.
-The road to Crooked Lake will be open until June 15, 2014 then will be closed for the summer.
-No vehicles will be allowed beyond the Sylvania Entrance Station after June 15.
+The road to Crooked Lake will be open until through July 4th weekend, then may be closed for the summer.
+No vehicles will be allowed beyond the Sylvania Entrance Station once the Crooked Lake Rd. is closed.
 The Clark Lake Campground and Clark Lake Day-Use Building will be closed for the season.
-No parking will be available at Crooked Lake or Clark Lake boat landings, these areas will be closed.
+No parking will be available at Crooked Lake or Clark Lake boat landings when the roads are closed.
 Parking is available at several trailheads in the Sylvania Perimeter Area.
 Please be aware that parking areas are limited and you may have to change your access points to Sylvania Backcountry campsites.
 Hiking or portage distances to your desired campsite may increase due to parking availability.
 For current road closure status, please call the Sylvania Entrance Station 906-358-4404 (open May 15th)or the Ottawa Visitor Center 906-358-4724.
 The Sylvania Entrance Station will be OPEN for the season and your backcountry camping permits will be available there.
+The $5 daily or $20 annual fee will remain in effect while the Crooked Lake Road is open and vehicles are allowed to travel beyond the Entrance Station.
 We apologize for the inconvenience.
+For more information and alternate access to your campsites please click here

 SYLVANIA WILDERNESS BCTRY CAMP, MI